spring-projects/spring-ai/spring-ai-ollama/README.md

 ### Spring Boot Starter

-For convenience you can opt for the Ollama Boot starter.
+For convenience, you can opt for the Ollama Boot starter.
 For this add the following dependency:

 ```xml